 The Great Pyrenees is known as a loving yet fierce protector of their families.
 It is this devotion that has made them a popular breed choice for many decades.
-With their beautiful and distinctive white coats, gentle personality and loyalty to their family, the Great Pyrenees has become a popular choice to mix with other canines in the pursuit of the “perfect” large breed.
+With their beautiful and distinctive white coats, gentle personality, and loyalty to their family, the Great Pyrenees has become a popular choice to mix with other canines in the pursuit of the “perfect” large breed.

 The practice of breeding two purebred dogs of different breeds to create a brand new breed is called “designer dog” breeding.
-In the article below, we look at 16 different designer dogs that have been produced from mixing Great Pyrenees with another breed.
+In the article below, we look at 16 different designer dogs that have been produced by mixing Great Pyrenees with another breed.

-Many deserving mixed breed dogs are looking for their forever homes in shelters across the country.
+Many deserving mixed-breed dogs are looking for their forever homes in shelters across the country.
 If you love the Great Pyrenees and are open to a mixed breed – which are often healthier and individual – you can find some of the lovable hybrid pups below in your local shelters!
-Let’s jump in and look at some of our favorites, including pictures of each!
+Let’s jump in and look at some of our favorites, including pictures of each.

 Breeds: Great Pyrenees and Bernese Mountain Dog

 The Great Bernese is a beautiful hybrid.
 The result of mixing the Bernese Mountain Dog and a Great Pyrenees.
 With two giant breed parents, the Great Bernese will likely weigh between 85 and 190 pounds.
-However, despite their impressive size, they are a very mellow animal.
+However, despite their impressive size, they are very mellow animals.
 This doesn’t mean they won’t need space to roam – we don’t recommend this breed for apartment dwellers.

-Given a backyard and a loving family, this gentle and easy going pup will certainly be happy!
-While naturally pleasant and good natured, this breed can also be a bit stubborn.
+Given a backyard and a loving family, this gentle and easy-going pup will certainly be happy!
+While naturally pleasant and good-natured, this breed can also be a bit stubborn.
 They require consistent training with an experienced leader.
 Provided this proper structure, the Great Bernese is an affectionate breed that will make a great family companion.

 Breeds: Great Pyrenees and Siberian Husky